goofy2k/ESP32_faust2api/README.md

  SO ESP-IDF: set env variable CCACH + updated CMAKELists and use nocach in idf.py -nocahce build

- Arduino:  'dynamic_cast' not permitted with -fno-rtti
+ Arduino:  'dynamic_cast' not permitted with -fno-rtti  TRY TO DETECT WHERE THE ERROR OCCURS BY COMMENTING OUT CALLS TO THE LIB

 #### THERE IS A PROBLEM IN ARDUINO WITH RELATIVE PATHS FOR LIB INCLUDES
 #### PUT THE LIBS IN THE SAME FOLDER AS THE .INO FILE AND INCLUDE BETWEEN "   "